patrickingle/bestbooks/README.md

 # Changelog
+= 2.0 =
+* Architect framework to use PSR-4 autoloading
+* change table name to preceed with bestbooks_ as not to interfere with existing tables
+* added a rest API

+= 1.1.2 =
+* Version number change only

+= 1.1.1 =
+* Compatible to WP Version 4.3

 = 1.1 =
 * Change table reference to include wpdb->prefix to support WPMU as well as custom table names, removed php5-ext